 Now, I wouldn’t necessarily recommend starting with this novel but I think it’s an important enough tale to include.
 Again, it doesn’t necessarily stand the test of time but, for gothic fanatics, it’s worth ploughing through.
 I mean it’s considered by some to be the greatest of all gothic works and kicked off the Irish gothic tradition.
 The novel is composed of a series of stories-within-stories that slowly reveal Melmoth’s history.

 Obviously, there are plenty of other examples out there and many different views about which is the best.
-For example, I hear a lot of people talking about the importance of William Beckford’s Vathek and quite rightly.
+For example, you might hear a lot of people talking about the importance of William Beckford’s Vathek and quite rightly.
 It introduced Orientalism to gothic fiction and was widely praised at the time of publication.
 However, it is something of a mess and, certainly for a modern reader, wouldn’t necessarily extol the virtues of the gothic tradition.
-Then, once you’ve got to grips with the early writings, there is the wide sea of later works before you even get to the modern gothic.
-It’s a style of literature that, really, I’ve barely even scratched the surface of but is one I’m always grateful I got involved in.
 If anyone out there has their own suggestions that I’m always up for a good book discussion.
 And I will happily take anyone’s personal recommendations.